Following on my inaugural Whisky Trends post last year, I thought I’d provide an update for what has been a most unusual year.

 2.2.
 Use Smaller Glass Bottles

 This is probably the most popular option in the whisky enthusiast community.
-To minimize air “headspace”, simply pour the whisky into smaller glass bottles.
+To minimize air headspace, simply pour the whisky into smaller glass bottles.
 Commonly available are Boston round bottles in 0.5, 1, 2, 4, 8, and 16 oz sizes.
 These are available in clear glass or, better yet to minimize light effects, amber or cobalt blue glass.
-The results of both the Fan study and the Klasson study support this method as one of the best ways to minimize air effects.
+The results of the Breaking Bourbon, Fan and Klasson studies support this method as one of the best ways to minimize air effects.

 Bottles caps matter here though.
 The best bottle enclosures are phenolic screw caps (made from black polypropylene).
 But do not use the cheaper ones with paper liners.
 Instead, use only polycone liners (see attached photo comparison).